Skip to content

 The side effects of Zoloft are generally similar between men and women, but there have been reports of some differences between genders.
 According to research, the most common side effects of Zoloft in men are ejaculatory disorder, anorgasmia, decreased libido, and erectile dysfunction.
 In women, the most common side effects are nausea, headache, fatigue, difficulty sleeping, and sexual dysfunction, such as decreased libido.

 Talking to a healthcare professional if the side effects are severe or bothersome is essential because sometimes a dosage adjustment may be necessary.
-In addition, some rare but serious side effects have been reported, such as agitation, hallucinations, suicidal thoughts, fainting, and fast or irregular heartbeat.
+In addition, some rare but severe side effects have been reported, such as agitation, hallucinations, suicidal thoughts, fainting, and fast or irregular heartbeat.
 Consult with a healthcare professional as soon as possible if any of these symptoms occur.

 Zoloft Sexual Side Effects